TeaTime Book Club

 TeaTime Book Club is a celebrity book club founded in March 2024 by American actress Dakota Johnson.
 The club operates primarily through Instagram and is affiliated with Johnson's production company, TeaTime Pictures, which she co-founded with former Netflix development executive Ro Donnelly.

 History

 TeaTime Book Club launched on March 1, 2024.
 The club emerged from Johnson's work at TeaTime Pictures, where she searches for intellectual property to adapt for film and television.
 The first selection was Beautyland by Marie-Helene Bertino.

 Format

 The book club operates through an Instagram broadcast channel.
 Members receive monthly book selections along with supplementary content, including author interviews, curated playlists, and contextual materials.
 The club maintains a Bookshop.org storefront for purchasing selected titles.

 In an interview with Bustle, Johnson stated: "I want to fall down the rabbit hole every time I read… to invest in the book, invest in the language, invest in the references."

 Book selections

-TeaTime Book Club focuses primarily on contemporary fiction, with emphasis on debut novels.
+TeaTime Book Club focuses primarily on contemporary fiction, with an emphasis on debut novels.
+Below are the books that have been selected as of June 2026: